MarcoAlvesa/Lunar-Landing/README.md

 There are several parameters for the AI, the first one is:

-\-**state_size**: this parameter represents the observation space, a 8-dimensional vector: the coordinates of the lander in x & y, linear velocities in x & y, angle, angular velocity, and two booleans that represent wether each leg is in contact with the ground or not.
+- **state_size**: this parameter represents the observation space, a 8-dimensional vector: the coordinates of the lander in x & y, linear velocities in x & y, angle, angular velocity, and two booleans that represent wether each leg is in contact with the ground or not.